joaoaab/8PuzzleSolver/README.md

 BFS is also a well known graph transversal algorithm, it's approach is to "visit" each node in a layer before going to the next layer
 [Click here for Pseudocode and visualization of the BFS algorithm](https://en.wikipedia.org/wiki/Breadth-first_search)

+## Best First Search
+An approach very similar to A*, but it doens't take into acocunt the steps needed to get to this state(i.e its height) so in more complex cases it's very close to BFS performance

 ## Heuristics
 A* is a heuristic search, it uses a heuristic value to order the lists of nodes so i had to implement some heuristics to test